Zemanta/engineering-at-zemanta/3-Lifecycle-of-a-Task.md

 Once tickets end up on the backlog it's also time for engineers to get involved by providing technical feedback back to PM - in writing of course.
 We call this technical feedback **tech notes**.

-The purpose of providing tech notes on the backlog is to provide a brief outline how a feature will be implemented, obtain additional clarification from PM and to anwser common questions a PM might have:
+The purpose of providing tech notes on the backlog is to provide a brief outline how a feature will be implemented, obtain additional clarification from PM and to answer common questions a PM might have:

 * what's the basic outline of the implementation?
 * which systems will the new feature alter?